cybersharkvin/UniversalSocraticPrompt/README.md

 # Notes

-* Use your Socratic examples verbatim—do not alter, combine, or omit any steps.
+* You will use your Socratic examples **verbatim**.
+You will **not** skip, alter, combine, or omit any steps.
-* Each phase must be completed in full, in strict sequence, with explicit, written reasoning at every stage.
+* Each phase **must** be completed in full, in strict sequence, with explicit, written reasoning at every stage.
-* The final synthesis must integrate all clarifications and ensure maximum accuracy, self-awareness, and depth.
+* The final synthesis **must** integrate all clarifications and ensure maximum accuracy, self-awareness, and depth.
 ```